-Third, gravel and road-building materials have been stock-piled in the north-eastern and north-western corners, as well as part of the cleared area in the centre of the Reserve (Fig. 10).
-Most of this stock-piled material has since been removed.
-Gravel was also extracted from the north-eastern corner at one stage.
+Third, gravel and road-building materials have been stock-piled in the north-eastern and north-western corners, as well as on part of the cleared area in the centre of the Reserve (Fig. 10).
+This stock-piled material has since been removed and the areas ripped.

 Fourth and finally, a recent inappropriate use of the Reserve has been the dumping of many tonnes of spoil over an area of some 3-5 ha (degraded area in Fig. 10).
 This has introduced weeds to the centre of the Reserve, reducing its aesthetic value and increasing the fire hazard.
-The spoil heaps were subsequently removed.
+The spoil heaps were subsequently removed and the area ripped.

-Past and present use of surrounding lands has had an obvious impact on the Reserve.
-One such impact has been increasing salinity and salt damage to vegetation in the north-western and, to a lesser extent, the north-eastern corners.
+Past and present use of surrounding lauds has had an obvious impact on the Reserve.
+One such impact has been increasing salinity and salt: damage to vegetation in the north-western and, to a lesser extent, the north-eastern corners.
 This is a direct result of clearing on adjacent lands.

-Past management has involved construction and maintenance of boundary firebreaks.
+Past management has involved construction and maintenance of boundary, firebreaks.
 A track cuts from north to south through the eastern part of the Reserve.
 An old, disused track winds its way into the centre of the Reserve from the northern boundary (Fig. 10).
-All boundaries shared with private property are fenced.
+All boundaries shared', with private property are fenced.

-The Reserve does not appear to have been burnt recently (in the last 20 years), although there are many burnt stumps, fire scars on trees, charcoal remains and occasional standing fire-killed shrubs indicating past hot fires.
+The Reserve does not appear to have been burnt recently (in the last 20 years) although there are many burnt stumps, fire scars on trees, charcoal remains and occasional standing fire-killed shrubs indicating past hot fires.

 Wambyn Nature Reserve is important for a number of reasons.
 First, it carries extensive stands of powderbark.
-Many of these are mature trees and as such provide nest hollows for birds and small mammals.
+Many of these are mature trees' and as such provide nest hollows for birds and small mammals.
 Second, the small areas of heath in the centre of the Reserve are rich in reptile species.
 Third, the numerous rocky outcrops and standing dead blackboys provide further habitat for reptile species.
 Fourth, Wambyn seems to be favoured habitat for the echidna, with all parts of the Reserve showing evidence of echidna diggings.
-This was the only nature Reserve of the six on which echidnas were sighted during surveys.